On Board

 Regarding specification extras, Prestige's build quality and finish have improved noticeably, with the yacht showcasing meticulous detailing and luxurious touches, exuding a sense of refinement.
 However, there is some room for improvement to reach an optimal specification level.

 The pursuit of a low base price has led to a few questionable omissions, such as optional spring cleats, a sliding (manual) helm window, and galley equipment.
 Additionally, typical options like air-conditioning and navigational equipment, as well as items like deck cushions and canopies, need to be added.
-Prestige offers a wide range of optional finishes, including various hull paint colors and cabinetry and fabric choices.
+Prestige offers a wide range of optional finishes, including various hull paint colours and cabinetry and fabric choices.

-Depending on the final specification chosen, the on-the-water price may exceed €UR 500,000, which represents a significant increase from the initial base price but remains substantially lower than other 12m (40ft) flybridges.
+Depending on the final specification chosen, the on-the-water price may exceed €500,000, which represents a significant increase from the initial base price but remains substantially lower than other 12m (40ft) flybridges.

 Our Verdict